Low Carbon Fuel Standards

 California

-California Low Carbon Fuel Standard Program requires an overall 20% reduction in carbon intensity in 2030
+California Low Carbon Fuel Standard Program requires an overall 30% reduction in carbon intensity by 2030 and 90% by 2045

 Oregon